parvesh001/unbiasedLens-server/README.md

 ## Features
 - Authentication and Authorization: Securely register, log in, and authenticate users with JSON Web Tokens.
 Protect your blog content and ensure authorized access to specific functionalities.

+- Input Validation: Robust validation is applied using Mongoose built-in validation and custom middleware.

 - Error Handling: Comprehensive error handling mechanisms to provide informative and user-friendly error messages, enhancing the overall user experience.

 - Follow and Unfollow: Establish connections within the blogging community by following and unfollowing authors.
 Stay updated with their latest posts and engage in meaningful discussions.